-With the recent update, all the bonuses will be saved in your phone so you won’t have to worry at all about checking your email while you drive as how I did last time when I first started.
+With the recent update, all the bonuses will be saved in your phone so you won’t have to worry at all about checking your email while you drive as to how I did last time when I first started.

 Weekends on the other hand, will not have a lot of requests in the morning because some people tend to sleep the whole day after a whole week of working while others like me, we tend to rest at home doing chores like cooking and washing the car.
-(But afternoon till night time, you’ll have non-stop requests!)
+(But afternoon till nighttime, you’ll have non-stop requests!)

 I personally would like to stay at home on weekends and spend time with my family because on weekdays, I work early morning and usually reach home around 10 just in time to refresh and sleep.

-And because I work as an event planner, most of my work are always on weekends to manage the event there so I rarely have weekends to myself, probably once or twice a month only.
+And because I work as an event planner, most of my work is always on weekends to manage the event there so I rarely have weekends to myself, probably once or twice a month only.

-But starting from lunch time, a lot of people will go out and you’ll have plenty of requests the whole day and if you’re driving till night, the nightlife areas like Bukit Bintang has some very cool surges too.
+But starting from lunchtime, a lot of people will go out and you’ll have plenty of requests the whole day and if you’re driving till night, the nightlife areas like Bukit Bintang has some very cool surges too.